 During Christmas, London is one of the most beautiful cities in the world!
 It’s magical with the Christmas lights and decorations everywhere and it’s a perfect destination for a family.
 In this post you will find a selection of top 10 things to in London during Christmas season with a toddler, suggested by a local mum.

-- Meet Father Christmas – What to do in London during Christmas season with a toddler?
+What to do in London during Christmas season with a toddler?
 You can choose among lots of locations where meet Santa: Leicester square, Hampleys toys shop, Sutton House, Hampton Court, Kensington Palace, Museum of London Docklands, Royal Albert Hall.
+You can read also our post Meet Santa at the London Transport Museum.
 Check on their website for the bookings.

-- Zoo – The zoo is always a good choice for a day out with a toddler and you can also meet there Father Christmas in a area dedicated to fun activities (pre-booking required).
+The zoo during Christmas season has a new one-mile after-dark light trail Kew Gardens and it’s a good choice for a day out with a toddler and you can also meet there Father Christmas in a area dedicated to fun activities (pre-booking required).
 It’s not very convenient (25 £ per person) but it worths the visit.
 Nearest Station: Camden Town.
 Entry times: from 10am to 4pm (last visit at 3pm) – closed on the 25th of December.

 I hope you enjoyed this post.